sdc-china/IDA-doc/_posts/2018-04-05-checkstyle-checkstyle-report.md

 ![][checkstyle_category]{:width="100%"}

+## Toolkit Dependencies
+Here mainly displays the hierarchical information of the toolkits.
+You can see the toolkit version after the toolkit name.
+Click the circular arrow to show or hide.

+![][checkstyle_toolkitdependencies]{:width="100%"}

-## Basic Information
+## Artifacts Summary

-The basic information for this application will be displayed in this section, including dependencies and a BPMN artifact summary.
+This area shows BPMN artifact summary.
 The number on the right of the BPMN artifact summary indicates the number of applications applied to the left artifact.
-More details are provided in the following screenshot.

-![][checkstyle_basicInfo]{:width="100%"}
+![][checkstyle_artifactssummary]{:width="100%"}

 ## Analysis